Find Affordable College Courses

 Joliet, IL

 Joliet Junior College landed the #15 spot in the 2023 rankings for the most popular associate degree health and medical administrative services programs.
-Located in the suburb of Joliet, Joliet Junior College is a public college with a fairly large student population.
+Located in the large suburb of Joliet, Joliet Junior College is a public college with a large student population.

 Of the 22 students majoring in health and medical administrative services at Joliet Junior College, 5% are male and 95% are female.